FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-oauth-golang.md

 //...
 ```

-Here, we have configure our OAuth connection inside the `init` function.
+Here, we have configured our OAuth connection inside the `init` function.
 This function is run every time the application is started.
 In a production application, these values should be pulled from a configuration file or a database table, rather than hard coded.

 ## Adding our display